ramtung/senotes/planning/SmartParkingProposal.md

 #### **7. Conclusion**

-Tech Solutions, Inc. is committed to delivering the Smart Parking Management System through a carefully planned, upfront incremental approach.
+Tech Solutions, Inc. is committed to delivering the Smart Parking Management System through a carefully planned, incremental approach.
 This strategy ensures each phase delivers key functionalities while maintaining flexibility to adapt to changing requirements.

 We look forward to the opportunity to collaborate with the City of Techville on this important project.
 Please feel free to reach out to us at **techsolutions@techville.com** with any further questions or clarifications.